axzsh/VCS-grp-project/README.md

 ## 📌 Project Overview

 The goal of this project is to create a **user-friendly and responsive website** for The Brew House café.

-The website reflects the café’s cozy and inviting brand identity while offering customers essential information such as menu items, location, opening hours, and contact options.
+It reflects the café’s warm brand identity while providing essential information such as:
+- Menu items 🍽️
+- Location & opening hours 🕒
+- Reservation system 📅
+- Contact & social links 📞

 This project also serves as a practical demonstration of:
 - **Git & GitHub collaboration**